The following story discusses specific plot points in the Netflix series “13 Reasons Why.” If you don’t want to be spoiled, please stop reading now.

 Mom returned the video later that day, and based on her cool demeanor I could tell she knew what I had done.
 I could also tell she knew that I knew.
 Neither of us said anything about our aborted attempt at movie night, and it would be years before we would mention it again.

-Anyway we had never discussed the plot of “Heathers,” a cult comedy revered by Gen Xers, in which the two main characters murder their popular classmates and make each killing look like a suicide.
+Neither did we ever discuss the plot of “Heathers,” a cult comedy revered by Gen Xers, in which the two main characters murder their popular classmates and make each killing look like a suicide.
 In the sideways world of “Heathers,” suicide becomes a craze kicked off by the cool kids, as fashionable as stacking Swatches on wrists.